 Instead, look at how the home functions and flows.
 Check to see that the number of bedrooms and baths fit your household, and that the room sizes will accommodate your furnishings.
 Look at the closets and the other storage spaces, and then…

 Inspect for water pipe damages and get plumbing services at affordable prices.
-Call an inner west plumbing company if you are put up in that area.

 - Get an inspection.